Ficool

 The two stared at one another for a short moment.

 "Well, new plan..."
-He glanced at her, then lightly lifted the crossbow in his hand after a short pause.
+He glanced at her, then lightly lifted the crossbow in his hand.
 "You interested in a little showcase?
-Call it a mini tournament."
+Call it a get-together."

-"A tournament already?
-I've barely arrived and you're putting me to work.
+"Work already?
+I've barely arrived and you're already putting me to work.
 Sigh."

 The two of them strolled side by side, heading anywhere but the spot they had been standing in moments ago.
-Their pace was unhurried even—toward where her vehicle was parked.
+Their pace stayed unhurried, drifting toward where Cecilia's vehicle was parked.

 More people had gathered there around the cook.

-Some were already eating, seated on folding chairs or beside the coolers and crates in the surrounding area, their plates balanced on their laps with the noise of conversation in between.
+Some were already eating, seated on folding chairs or beside coolers and crates nearby, their plates balanced on their laps while conversation drifted between them.

-Sienna's gaze moved over them one by one, her thoughts plentiful like the food and finding Ikade eating amongst them.
+Cecilia's gaze moved over them one by one, her thoughts as plentiful as the food, until she found Ikade eating among them.

 "Why not?
 Eyes are the window to the spirit, or so they say."